cloud-ark/kubeplus/README.md

 ## Try

-- Use Kubernetes version <= 1.20 and Helm version 3+.
-With minikube, you can create a cluster with a specific version like so:
+- Create a minikube cluster with a specific version like so:
 ```
-    $ minikube start --kubernetes-version=v1.20.0
+    $ minikube start --kubernetes-version=v1.24.3
 ```

 - Install KubePlus Operator.